Honda Civic (fourth generation)

-The fourth-generation Honda Civic is an automobile produced by Honda from 1987 until 1991 with the wagon continuing in production in some markets until 1996.
-The suspension had a new double-wishbone suspension in the front and an independent suspension in the rear, the wheelbase was increased to 98.4 inches (250 cm), and the body was redesigned with a lower hood line and more glass, giving less drag.
+The fourth-generation Honda Civic is a Japanese sub-compact automobile.
+It was produced by Honda from 1987 until 1991 with the wagon continuing in production in some markets until 1996.
+The suspension had a new double-wishbone suspension in the front and an independent suspension in the rear, the wheelbase was increased to 250 cm from that of the third-generation Civic, and the body was redesigned with a lower hood line and more glass, resulting in less drag.
 The redesigned Civic was introduced in 1987 for the 1988 model year.
 The fourth-generation Civic would be available in three variants; 3-door hatchback, 4-door sedan and 5-door wagon with various trim levels offered in each variant.

-Japanese market
+Japanese domestic market

 In Japan, the base version received a 1.3 L SOHC single carbureted engine with 82 PS, thus equipped it was called either 23L or 23U.
 This engine was also available in the commercial version of the Shuttle, sold as the "Honda Pro" initially.

 The 1.5 L SOHC engine came in a variety of models, dual-point injection, single carbureted and dual carbureted.
 Those engines were available in the Japanese-market 25X and 25XT.
 The Si model featured a 1.6L DOHC 16-valve 4-cylinder (ZC) D16A8/A9 engine that produced 122 PS.

 In late 1989, a new trim package was added called the SiR which came equipped with a 1.6-litre DOHC VTEC 16-valve 4-cylinder B16A engine producing 160 PS at 7,600 rpm.
 This first B series engine, marked the introduction of Honda's variable valve timing and electronic lift control technology (VTEC).
 By providing two different camshaft profiles—one for fuel economy, one for performance, the VTEC engines set a high-revving, naturally aspirated precedent for future performance variants of the Honda Civic.
+The EF was originally designed for the ZC engine, not the B16A.
+This caused a front-to-rear weight imbalance, making the car front-heavy, this caused it to understeer.
+Further problems occurred with the driveshaft as the engine was mounted further forward to the ZC.

 The European model, badged as a "1.6i-VT", used a slightly less powerful B16A1 engine, which had an 8,200 rpm redline and made 150 PS, although it made the same 111 lbfft of torque as the Japanese market B16.
 In Japan, automatic-equipped SiR Civics also received the lower-powered engine.
 The SiR was available only as a hatchback, with a distinct updated look.
 Among the visual changes, the SiR had a very distinct front end.
 It's easily identifiable by the hood with a raised, rather than lowered center, and turn signals that wrap around the front bumper.